 Kipling believed that the Liberal leaders were failing to arm Britain against overseas threats, selling out the Empire, including the Protestants of Ulster, and that they were in politics in order to to line their own pockets.
 He had never had a high opinion of politicians as a class, indeed his picture of the lying boastful chattering monkey people, the bandar-log in The Jungle Book of 1894, was probably close to his view of the House of Commons seventeen years later.

 The Declaration of London

 This was an international code drawn up by a committee of experts following the Hague Conference of 1907, which set out various principles for the regulation of shipping in times of conflict.
-The rather weak provisions relating to the right of a nation in time of war to confiscate goods on the high seas which might have been used by an enemy were objected to by various British interests, and the House of Lords refused to ratify the Naval Prize Bill which was based on the Declaration.
+The rather weak provisions relating to the right of a nation in time of war to confiscate cargo on the high seas which might have been used by an enemy were objected to by various British interests.
+The House of Lords refused to ratify the Naval Prize Bill which was based on the Declaration.
 Kipling’s concern at that time was the vulnerability of Britain, as an island nation, to having its food supples cut off.
 (See also his poem Big Steamers, published the same year)

-As Kipling indicated in his note of 1919 to Frank Doubleday, and as historians since have agreed, the fact that the Declaration never came into force was fortunate, since this had made it much easier for Britain to cut off the Central Powers from overseas supplies during the Great War.
+However, after the war, as Kipling indicated in a letter of 18 March 1919 to Frank Doubleday, and as historians since have agreed, the fact that the Declaration never came into force was fortunate, since this had made it much easier for Britain to cut off the Central Powers from overseas supplies.

 ©John Radcliffe 2011 All rights reserved